 Developing new treatments for postoperative hypothyroidism is an unmet medical need.
-We believe that thyroid tissue transplanted into an implanted Cell Pouch offers a potential novel approach that could improve the quality of life and outcomes of patients experiencing postoperative hypothyroidism.
-Results of our ongoing preclinical research will be evaluated as a foundation for possible future clinical trials using the Cell Pouch in combination with thyroid-hormone producing cells.
+We believe that thyroid tissue transplanted into an implanted Cell Pouch offers a novel approach that could improve the quality of life and outcomes of patients experiencing postoperative hypothyroidism.
+Sernova's approach in the treatment of hypothyroid disease is to transplant healthy thyroid cells of patients undergoing thyroidectomy into the pre-implanted vascularized Cell Pouch.
+Results of our preclinical research is being used as a foundation for anticipated clinical trials using the Cell Pouch in combination with thyroid-hormone producing cells with the goal to preserve thyroid function and improve patient quality of life.